How to Make Your Own Merch

 Hold contests to entice new listeners to follow your social media for the chance to win your merch.

-We can’t stress this enough: once you start with the merch, don’t stop!
-If they’re selling well, think of adding new items periodically to garner up more interest.
+We can't stress this enough: once you start with the merch, don't stop!
+If they're selling well, think of adding new items periodically to garner up more interest.
 Keep your online store and merch tables running smoothly and ensure that orders are getting out on time.
+As you sell more branded products, you're turning your fans into ambassadors.

 After all this hard work, it's time to sit back and enjoy the pride you'll feel when you see your merch in the wild.